-Understand where entitlements fit into the development process by reading iOS App Programming Guide or Mac App Programming Guide.
+Understand where entitlements fit into the development process by reading App Programming Guide for iOS or Mac App Programming Guide.

 You set iCloud and App Sandbox entitlement values using Xcode.
-For an introduction to Xcode, read Xcode User Guide.
+For an introduction to Xcode, read Xcode Overview.

 When adding iCloud features to your app, be sure to read iCloud Design Guide.

-When adding push notification capability to your app, refer to Local and Push Notification Programming Guide.
+When adding push notification capability to your app, refer to Local and Remote Notification Programming Guide.

 When configuring your sandbox, use this document in concert with App Sandbox Design Guide.